Kuhali99/dance-website-admin/README.md

 ####Download:

-Download from Github or [visit Almsaeed Studio](http://almsaeedstudio.com) and download the lateset release.
+Download from GitHub or [visit Almsaeed Studio](http://almsaeedstudio.com) and download the latest release.

 ####Using The Command Line: